Need a GCSE or A-Level Maths Tutor? How to Find One You Can Trust

 - Community impact (5 per cent) — the wider contribution a tutor makes on the platform.

 Two things about this score matter for you as a parent or client.
-First, it moves in real time — a tutor's score recalculates within a second of any action, so what you see is current, not a snapshot from a year ago.
-Second, it is anchored in verification: a tutor who has completed onboarding starts with a provisional score, which lifts as they verify their identity and, finally, complete every check.
-A tutor's score simply cannot climb into the top band on charm alone.
+First, it moves in near real time — a tutor's score recalculates within a second of any action, so what you see is current, not a snapshot from a year ago.
+Second, it is anchored in verification: a tutor cannot climb into the top band on charm alone, because delivery and verified checks carry the weight, and a self-written profile earns almost none of it.
+A tutor who has completed onboarding starts with a provisional score that lifts as they verify their identity, add real qualifications, complete their DBS check and — above all — actually deliver sessions that students return for.
+That is the earned path we describe in how to become a private tutor in the UK.
+When you browse maths tutors, sort by that score and you are starting from a shortlist of people who have earned their standing rather than written a good advert.

 What it costs, and how to judge value